tmaegel/ntodotxt/README.md

 ## Troubleshoot

-### Prevent the file path of todo.txt from being automatically reset.
+### Prevent the file path of todo.txt from being automatically reset

 #### One UI Core (Samsung)